-Leduc County employs a dog control officer who is responsible for monitoring and investigating dog complaints from county residents, as well as enforcing action, if necessary, in accordance with the Dog Control Bylaw 22-05.
+Leduc County employs an animal control officer who is responsible for monitoring and investigating dog complaints from county residents, as well as enforcing action, if necessary, in accordance with the Dog Control Bylaw 22-05.
 This bylaw requires dog owners to be accountable for their dogs.

 To report a violation of the Dog Control bylaw, please fill out the form at the bottom of this webpage or call 780-955-5005.

 If you have been bitten by a dog or your animal has been bitten by a dog, seek medical or veterinary assistance immediately and report the situation to the dog control officer as soon as possible.